 Ultrasound in pregnancy.
-Pregnant woman has her abdomen scanned by ultrasound to monitor her foetus.
+Pregnant woman having her abdomen scanned by ultrasound to monitor her foetus.
 The ultrasound operator moves a hand-held transducer (white) over the woman's abdomen.
-The transducer emits high frequency sound waves which are reflected off internal structures.
-These reflections are detected and used to produce the image of the developing foetus seen on the monitor at upper centre.
-Ultrasound can detect foetal disorders, and it helps establish foetal size and development and hence the expected delivery date.
+The transducer emits high frequency sound waves which are reflected off internal structures of the body.
+These sound reflections are detected and used to produce the image of the developing foetus seen on the monitor at upper centre.
+Ultrasound can detect foetal disorders.
+It also helps to establish foetal size and development and hence the expected date of delivery.

 Model release not required.
 Property release not required.